ServiceStack/Bundler/README.md

 Now everytime you run **/bundler/bundler.cmd** it will scan these files, compiling and minifying any new or changed files.

+**Bundle file options**

+Options can be specified to alter how your files are processed.
+Options must be specified on the first line of the bundle file and the line must start with `#options `.

+  #options nobundle
+  css/reset.css
+  css/variables.less
+  default.css

+The currently available options are:

+1. **nobundle**: compiles and minifies all files listed, however it does not bundle them into a single file.
+This allows you to compile and minify your standalone files without bundling them into another file.

 Tip: For greater productivity integrate it with VS.NET by assiging a keyboard short-cut to **bundler.cmd** or run it as a post-build script so it's easily re-run it when your files have changed.

 #### Create an External Tool inside VS.NET: